Staff and Board

 Jae Seung Hancock (they/them)

-Volunteer & Outreach Coordinator
+Volunteer & Operations Coordinator

 Jae was born in Seoul, South Korea, but grew up in a suburb of the Twin Cities.
 After graduating with a B.A. in Dance and Arts Management from the University of Wisconsin – Stevens Point, Jae made the journey to Portland to pursue dance, theater, and visual arts.
 Once in Portland, they immersed themselves in different racial justice and community-based organizations and decided to change careers and pursue food justice and community organizing.
 They are deeply committed to food, trans, and gender justice.
 When Jae isn’t working, you can find them baking, dancing, hiking, or painting.